The Definitive Guide to Running a Successful Virtual Meeting

 This one’s unfortunately quite sad.
 With everyone and their children using Zoom nowadays amid the COVID-19 outbreak, trolls have emerged in something called Zoombombing.
 Sharing public Zoom links in private chat rooms, these people take advantage of the screen share feature to depict NSFW imagery to all meeting participants.
-It’s one of those things you never think would happen to you, but in this case, we think it’s better to be safe than sorry.
+It’s one of those things you never thought would happen to you, but in this case, we think it’s better to be safe than sorry.

-To prevent this by restricting screensharing capabilities to only the meeting host:
+To prevent this by restricting screen sharing capabilities to only the meeting host:

 Go to “settings”

-Find “screen sharing” and click on “Host only” under the part that says “Who can share?”
+Find “screen sharing” and click on “Host-only” under the part that says “Who can share?”

 Don’t forget to hit Save!

 *Note that you can only do this from the native app itself – as of currently, you can’t make this change from the web version of Zoom.